hawkrobe/tangrams_replication/README.md

-Note: This is an unofficial fork of [MWERT](https://github.com/hawkrobe/MWERT), adapted to allow arbitrary numbers of players to join a single room and participate in a collective behavior task.
-This task was originally used by Ian Couzin's lab to investigate collective behavior in fish.
+Note: This is an unofficial fork of [keysar_replication](https://github.com/hawkrobe/keysar_replication), which was an unofficial fork of [MWERT](https://github.com/hawkrobe/MWERT).
+The overall framework is the same, but we've added a chat panel, and a 'workspace' where people can drag objects around and (optionally) watch one another do so in real time.

 Local demo (from scratch)
 =========================